12 Couple Journal Ideas for Relationship Fun

 My boyfriend and I created a fun way to come up with new date ideas: put rainbow popsicle sticks in a mason jar, with each color having a category for things like indoor date ideas, outdoor date ideas, restaurants, etc.

-Write your favorite places in town on each popsicle stick according to the category, and draw a stick from the jar at random each time you plan a date night!
-Little activities like this can help to keep things exciting.
+Write your favorite places in town on each popsicle stick according to the category, and draw a stick from the jar at random when it’s time for date planning!
+Just add it to your schedule and you’re set.

 Never take your partner for granted.
 Always make sure you’re showing them the love and gratitude they deserve, and make sure it’s mutual on both sides!
 These couple journal ideas will help you express your appreciation for your one and only.